Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Today you follow a flat and relaxing route along the Adda River from Tirano to the shores of Lake Como.
-You ride on the well-marked Adda River cycle path, traversing the Rhaetian and Orobic Alps south of the Swiss Canton of Grabuenden.
-This is a beloved paradise for bikers of any ability and it has a long cycling tradition: The cycle tourist’s guide of Valtellina, which describes more than 40 itineraries in this region of outstanding beauty, was first edited by the Italian Touring Club in 1906!
+Today’s ride follows a flat and relaxing route along the Adda River, from Tirano to the shores of Lake Como.
+You’ll ride on the well-marked Adda River cycle path, passing through the Rhaetian and Orobic Alps, just south of the Swiss Canton of Graubünden.
+This region is a beloved paradise for cyclists of all abilities and has a longstanding cycling tradition—the Italian Touring Club first published a cycle tourist’s guide to Valtellina in 1906, detailing more than 40 itineraries in this area of outstanding natural beauty.

-As you ride, marvel at castles and churches perched high up on the slopes.
-Pedal past terraced vineyards that stretch for miles as you cross the largest mountain terraced wine region in Europe.
-More than 1,500 miles of dry-stone walls demarcate the vineyards here in a unique configuration.
-Pedal alongside apple orchards and small farms and later pause for a picnic lunch with local specialties like spelt salad, cheeses matured in the mountain huts, and frittata made with fresh farm eggs.
+As you ride, marvel at castles and churches perched high on the slopes, and pedal past terraced vineyards stretching for miles.
+This is the largest mountain terraced wine region in Europe, where more than 1,500 miles of dry-stone walls define the vineyards in a truly unique landscape.
+Ride alongside apple orchards and small farms, and later, pause for a picnic lunch featuring local specialties such as spelt salad, cheeses aged in mountain huts, and farm-fresh frittata.

-Later, you arrive at the stunning shores of Lake Como and your hotel in Colico*.
-As you settle in, admire the picturesque surrounding mountains mirroring in the quiet waters of the lake.
-There may be time for a swim in the hotel pool or in the lake, or the spa in chilly weather.
-Later, drink in the beauty of the lake during a festive farewell dinner on the shore.
+In the afternoon, arrive at the stunning shores of Lake Como and check into your hotel in Colico*.
+Settle in and take in the picturesque mountains reflected in the lake’s serene waters.
+You may have time for a swim in the hotel pool or the lake, or to relax at the spa in cooler weather.
+Later, celebrate your journey with a festive farewell dinner on the lake’s beautiful shore.

-*On some dates, you will stay in Bellagio, and travel there by boat after riding.
+*On some dates, accommodations will be in Bellagio, with travel there by boat after riding.
+Please note that the hotel in Bellagio does not have a swimming pool or spa.

 Today's Ride Choices